rkoron007/docker/demos/pushing_to_heroku/README.md

 lines after we `bundle install`.
 This is where we will be using the files that we created earlier with that node image!
-We take just the `bundle.js` and the `bundle.js.map` and add them to the `javascripts` folder within the image file system we are creating.
+We take just the `bundle.js` and the `bundle.js.map` and add them to the `javascripts` folder within the image file system we are creating (we know these files aren't included in our image already because of our `.dockerignore`).

 Finally we add the script we wrote earlier to take care of the Rails `server.pid` Docker problem we described earlier.
 Then we expose our port and start our server!

 ## Docker Compose file